TUB-Control/PaPI/dev/_sources/papi.manual.4_plugin_design.txt

 -  ``visual_template.py`` - template for the development of visual
    Plugins.

 The plugins are written in python 3.4.
-For the development we recommend to use on these tools:
+For the development we recommend to use one of these tools:

    - Any editor with syntax highlighting (e.g. gedit, atom)
    - PyCharm